madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

    * PHP CURL enabled server/host

 #### Installing WordPress EDD plugin
-To install WordPress EDD plugins, select any **one** of the following installation methods given below.
+To install WordPress EDD plugins, select any **one** of the installation methods given below.

 **Simple Installation**